Reviewing Knoll (NYSE:KNL) & Koala (NYSE:KARE)

 |N/A

-Knoll has a beta of 1.86, suggesting that its stock price is 86% more volatile than the S&P 500.
-Comparatively, Koala has a beta of -1.06, suggesting that its stock price is 206% less volatile than the S&P 500.
+Knoll has a beta of 1.86, indicating that its stock price is 86% more volatile than the S&P 500.
+Comparatively, Koala has a beta of -1.06, indicating that its stock price is 206% less volatile than the S&P 500.

 Summary